mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 * Explore dplyr join functions: mutating (left_join, right_join, inner_join, full_join) and filtering (semi_join, anti_join) functions.
 * Use of the function formula(data.frame) to figure out the underlying function of an object.
 E.g. formula(d1) results in "hugo ~ stat.category + BRCA + COADREAD + DLBC + GBM + PCPG + SARC + SKCM".
 * Space and newline can be introduced by kable, which result in error.
 Can be solved by changing syntax.
+* Making tables in Rmarkdown is really irritating, but I had to try it once at least, and now, I have a renewed respect for kable packages.